Ta'ang National Liberation Army: History

-Following the 2021 coup d'état the TNLA initially avoided conflict with junta troops and took advantage of the drop in fighting to boost its governance capacities in northern Shan State.
-However, the group is known to have "engaged indirectly with the NUG and provided support to PDFs and anti-military forces, even if mostly covertly".
-In December 2023, the TNLA took control of the Pa Laung Self-Administered Zone following the capture of the towns of Namhsan and Mantong as part of Operation 1027 during the current Myanmar civil war.
+After the 2021 coup d'état the TNLA initially avoided conflict with junta troops and took advantage of the drop in fighting to boost its governance capacities in northern Shan State.
+But the group is known to have "engaged indirectly with the NUG and provided support to PDFs and anti-military forces, even if mostly covertly".
+In December 2023, the TNLA took control of the Pa Laung Self-Administered Zone after the towns of Namhsan and Mantong were captured as part of Operation 1027 during the Myanmar civil war.
 On 11 January 2024 the junta and the Brotherhood Alliance agreed to a China-brokered ceasefire for northern Shan State, although the truce remains tenuous, with rebel forces claiming that regime's troops regularly conduct airstrikes and shelling in the area.

 On 18 June, the TNLA announced that one of its fighters had been killed and four others injured by a junta drone strike in Nawnghkio Township.
-On 25 June, the group declared it was resuming Operation 1027 in response to repeated ceasefire violations by the junta and launched attacks in Nawnghkio and Kyaukme townships, in coordination with local PDF units.
-The following day, it took control of the town of Nawnghkio and seized several positions near Kyaukme.
-On 28 June, it captured the town of Kyaukme and began to encircle Mogok, taking over several military bases near the city.
+On 25 June, the group declared it was resuming Operation 1027 in response to repeated ceasefire violations by the junta and launched attacks in Nawnghkio and Kyaukme townships in coordination with local PDF units.
+On 26 June, it took control of the town of Nawnghkio and seized several positions near Kyaukme.
+On 28 June, it captured Kyaukme and began to encircle Mogok, taking over several nearby military bases.

-On 2 September, the SAC declared the TNLA as a terrorist group.
+On 2 September, the SAC declared the TNLA Ta'ang National Party, as a terrorist group.

-From June 1 to 3, 2025, the Ta'ang Political Consultative Committee (TPCC) held a summit in Pangsang, Wa State, bringing together representatives from the Ta'ang National Liberation Army, the Ta'ang National Party, and civil society groups.
+From 1 to 3 June 2025, the Ta'ang Political Consultative Committee (TPCC) held a summit in Pangsang, Wa State, bringing together representatives from the TNLA, the Ta'ang National Party, and civil society groups.
 The meeting concluded with an agreement to transform the TPCC into the Ta'ang Land Council (TLC), which would act as the highest governing body of Ta'ang State, overseeing executive, legislative, and judicial functions.

+On 15 April 2026, the TNLA congratulated Min Aung Hlaing and the Union Government of Myanmar for the "formation of a new civilian government".
+Widespread social media backlash occurred with accusations of betraying the ideals of the Spring Revolution.

+On 19 July 2026, PSLF officials (including Tar Bone Kyaw) met with the National Solidarity and Peacemaking Negotiation Committee (NSPNC) under the Second Min Aung Hlaing cabinet.
+The PSLF reportedly pushed for the creation of a "Ta'ang State" within Myanmar.